 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to a going concern, which assumes the Company will continue to meet its obligations and discharge its liabilities in the normal course of business for the foreseeable future.
 Different bases of measurement may be appropriate when a company is not expected to continue operations for the foreseeable future.
-The Company is in the exploration and development stage and raises funds in the equity markets to conduct its business activities.
-The Company has incurred losses in the current and prior years, with a net loss of \$3,945,843 in the year ended August 31, 2022 (the "Year") and an accumulated deficit of \$94,485,194 as at August 31, 2022.
-The Company's cash and cash equivalents balance at August 31, 2022 was \$3,032,040, and the working capital was \$2,612,423.
+The Company is in the exploration and development stage and raises funds in the debt and equity markets to conduct its business activities.
+The Company has incurred losses in the current and prior years, with a net loss of \$3,317,059 for the year ended August 31, 2023 (the "Year") and an accumulated deficit of \$97,802,253 as at August 31, 2023.
+The Company's cash and cash equivalents balance at August 31, 2023 was \$2,582,110, and the working capital (which excludes Assets Held for Sale) was \$1,728,081.

-Given the continuation of weak investor interest and capital market conditions in the junior resource sector amongst other factors, there exists an uncertainty as to the Company's ability to raise additional funds on favorable terms.
+The Company's business plan is dependent on raising additional funds to finance operations within and beyond the next twelve months.
+While management has been successful in securing financing in the past, there exists an uncertainty as to the Company's ability to raise additional funds on acceptable terms.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-As at August 31, 2022, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$814,581 by December 31, 2022.
+As at August 31, 2023, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$36,140 by December 31, 2023.
 The Company's expenditures on discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
 Management intends to finance these expenditures over the next twelve months with funds currently on hand, and through planned equity financings and other sources of non-dilutive capital.